-If you make certain errors on your income tax return, the Tax Department will adjust your return during processing.
-As a result, you may owe additional tax (plus penalty and interest if applicable) or you may receive a smaller refund than you expected.
-For more information, see Publication 46, Common Reasons for Income Tax Adjustments.
+If you make certain errors on your 2009 personal income tax return, the Tax Department will adjust your return during processing.
+If an adjustment is made to your return, you may owe less tax or you may owe more tax (plus penalty and interest if applicable).
+Additionally, an adjustment could change the amount of the refund you expected.
+If your 2009 return is adjusted, you will receive an Account Adjustment Notice from the department.